EdgarasSp/tt-beauty-services-app/README.md

 ![blog-detail](https://i.imgur.com/VwDn4cQh.png)

  Each portfolio blog has a comment section where an authenticated user can leave their feedback on a blog.
 Any user can see blog comments, but only authenticated users can post them.
 The superuser has the authority to approve, delete a comment.
-If user is not authenticated, instead of having a text box tehy will be promted to register or login first.
-Once loged in, the text box will be displayed.
+If user is not authenticated, instead of having a text box they will be prompted to register or login first.
+Once logged in, the text box will be displayed.

 ![comments](https://i.imgur.com/sEdKi39h.png)